FusionCache/docs/docs/api.md

 - The query must be in the body for both REST and WebSockets

-- There are two WebSocket interfaces: normal and bulk.
-Each query has an allocated buffer, Bulk should only be used when storing many objects because each query allocates at least 2MB (minimum for bulk) per query, whilst normal has a 2MB maximum and is defaulted to 4KB.
+- There are two WebSocket interfaces: Standard and Bulk.
+Each query has an allocated buffer.
+The defaults are listed in [interfaces](interfaces.md)

 - Some queries such as `STORE` and `UPDATE`, offer `"_rspMode":"error"` to signal a client wants response only if there's an error.
 This is only available on WebSockets.